stelligent/stelligent-u/README.md

 ## Audience

-This is a series of lessons originally written for new Associate Engineers at Stelligent.
+This is a series of lessons originally written for new Engineers at Stelligent.
 The goal of this material is to prepare all of our engineers for their first engagements as Stelligent engineers.
 Any topic or principal presented here is part of our technical knowledge baseline: this is what we